.

 Prevention Strategies for Improper Storage

-• Use humidity control systems if necessary to prevent moisture-related damage.
+• Humidity Control Measures: Implement humidity control systems when necessary to prevent moisture-related degradation.

-• Maintain good ventilation in storage areas to prevent any buildup of odors or fumes.
+• Proper Ventilation: Maintain adequate airflow in storage areas to reduce the buildup of fumes or contaminants.

-• Store all chemicals and hazardous materials in support of regulations and safety guidelines.
+• Regulatory-Compliant Chemical Storage: Store chemicals and hazardous materials in alignment with safety regulations and manufacturer guidelines.

-• Use security cameras and alarms to prevent unauthorized access and potential tampering.
+• Access Controls and Monitoring: Use security systems, such as cameras and alarms, to prevent unauthorized access or tampering.

-• Ensure all specimens and reagents are securely packaged and properly sealed in storage.
+• Secure Packaging and Sealing: Ensure specimens and reagents are properly sealed and protected during storage.

-• Maintain accurate records of storage conditions, inventory, and inspections.
+• Comprehensive Recordkeeping: Maintain detailed documentation of storage conditions, inventory levels, and inspection activities.

 Improper Instrument Calibration